-Aldurazyme™ (laronidase), administered once weekly, is approved in more than 60 countries worldwide, including the United States and across Europe for long-term enzyme replacement therapy in patients with a confirmed diagnosis of MPS I, to treat the non-neurological manifestations of the disease.
+Aldurazyme™ (laronidase), administered once weekly, is approved in more than 60 countries worldwide, and was licensed for use by Health Canada on May 31, 2004 for long-term enzyme replacement therapy in patients with a confirmed diagnosis of MPS I, to treat the non-neurological manifestations of the disease.

 Aldurazyme was developed by BioMarin and SanofiGenzyme under a joint venture agreement.
 BioMarin manufactures the treatment and SanofiGenzyme handles the global sales and marketing.